FAQ

 • Do you offer any discounts/coupons/sales?
 What about "package deals"?

-I am often asked if I offer sales of if the price listed is the best price possible.
+I am often asked if I offer sales or if the price listed is the best price possible.
 Simply put, I don't do sales, coupons or discount codes.
 In over a decade in business I haven't yet, and I don't intend to start anytime soon.
 Every item you see for sale on my site is hand made-- and 95% of it is made by me (I don't make the trays or bare candles 😃)!

-I will occasionally mark down the prices of specific items to clear out my stock when I supplier discountinues a certain material or I'm trying to make room for a new style.
+I will occasionally mark down the prices of specific items to clear out my stock when a supplier discountinues a certain material or I'm trying to make room for a new style.
 But that markdown is permanent and will continue until my stock is gone, so it really isn't a "sale," per se.

 In general, I try to keep prices as low as possible and will revise my pricing a few times a year to keep up with the ever-chancing metals market.
 Lately that has meant several price descreases for you!
-Please trust that I really do my very best to keep prices fair so that crown shopping is a pleasant an experience as possible!
+Please trust that I really do my very best to keep prices fair so that crown shopping is as pleasant an experience as possible!

 • Shipping and Ordering